 New Appliances When replacing an appliance, it’s important to understand the ongoing costs.
-For example, a new big screen TV may cost more to run than your old one.
+For example, a new big-screen TV may cost more to run than your old one.
 Always look for the Energy Star sticker when purchasing a new appliance or electronics.

 Faulty Appliances When appliances are on their last leg, they cost more to run.
-For example, a fridge that has cracked or broken seals has to work harder to keep food cold.
+For example, a fridge that has cracked or broken seals have to work harder to keep food cold.
 Keeping appliances in good working order can save you a lot on your bill.

-Seasonal Appliances Hot tubs, swimming pools, filter pumps, sprinkler systems, dehumidifiers, holiday lights, driveway heaters, engine block heaters, in-floor heating and garage heaters all can affect your bill on a seasonal basis.
+Seasonal Appliances Hot tubs, swimming pools, filter pumps, sprinkler systems, dehumidifiers, holiday lights, driveway heaters, engine block heaters, in-floor heating, and garage heaters all can affect your bill on a seasonal basis.
 Remember to turn them off when their season is over.

 Longer Billing Period There may be a difference in the number of days covered on your current bill compared to your previous bill.
 You can find the number of days in the billing period on the top right-hand side of your bill.